bastien34/django-gondola/README.rst

     ``./manage.py migrate``

-    ``./manage.py runserver``
+    `./manage.py runserver`

-You can load demo data to test the app and appreciate what it does.
+If you want to test the app with fake data you can instead see the django-gondola-sandbox instead.